My Heart isn't made for breaking

-Now, you would probably there is something wrong with this picture: Why would Draco Malfoy and Harry Potter - long-time enemies and generally opposites in every way – be on speaking terms?
+Now, you probably feel that there is something wrong with this picture: Why would Draco Malfoy and Harry Potter - long-time enemies and generally opposites in every way – be on speaking terms?
 Let alone friends?

 Well, to understand this you'd have to go back three weeks in time.
 During one of the Slytherin versus Gryffindor Quidditch matches there had been an accident.
 Draco Malfoy had collided with a stray Bludger that had knocked him unconscious in mid-air.
 Harry had saved the Slytherin Seeker from certain death by catching him on his broom in in a daring free-fall maneuver, crashing into the ground with less velocity, but injuring himself in the process.

 All in all, quite the stunt.
 And it had, naturally created quite the hype.
 Harry Potter saving Draco Malfoy?
 Well, that had been unexpected.
 In the end it had been blamed - by most of the student population - on Harry's saviour complex.

 Having to deal with each other so closely wasn't pleasant to both of them, so tempers ran wild.
-The turning point for the enemies had been a shouting match in which quite a lot of extremely personal information had been quite loudly and vividly conveyed to the other over the course of a full hour.
+The turning point for the two had been a shouting match in which quite a lot of extremely personal information had been quite loudly and vividly conveyed to the other over the course of a full hour.
 The resulting three days of contemplative silence, had given them time to re-evaluate their views of one another.
-Was this petty rivalry really founded or was it merely a venting mechanism?
+Was this petty rivalry really what they wanted?
+Was it merely a venting mechanism?
 Teenagers getting rid of frustration, perhaps.
 Had they had too much prejudice getting in their way of seeing who the other really was?